 One of the most challenging choices we make as educators is how to spend our time with students, especially when no one structure or recipe will work for all students in all contexts.
 But, research suggests that some elements of instruction should happen daily, while others can occur less frequently.
 We can also rely on research to help us understand which methods (i.e. whole group or small group instruction) are most effective for the specific content or skills we are teaching.
-The SCS ELA Block Guidance document for Grades 3-5 summarizes these findings to assist educators in choosing how to spend time with students.
-At a high-level, we recommend that SCS 3rd grade students engage in the following types of practice daily:
+At a high-level, we recommend that SCS 3rd-5th grade students engage in the following types of practice daily:

-- Working with High-Quality Texts (at least 45-60 minutes daily) including reading, discussing, writing about, and listening to texts.
-The primary goal is developing meaning-based competencies, though work with complex texts should reinforce foundational literacy skills and teachers should look for opportunities to make those connections explicit. - Ongoing Practice with Foundational Literacy Skills (at least 30 minutes daily) including instruction and practice reading texts that are targeted at building and strengthening decoding skills and word recognition.
+- Working with High-Quality Texts (60 minutes daily EL lessons) including reading, discussing, writing about, and listening to texts.
+The primary goal is developing meaning-based competencies, though work with complex texts should reinforce foundational literacy skills and teachers should look for opportunities to make those connections explicit. - Ongoing Practice with Foundational Literacy Skills (30-60 minutes daily) including instruction and practice reading texts that are targeted at building and strengthening decoding skills and word recognition.
 In grades 3-5 students should also work with multisyllabic words and words with irregular spellings, as specified in the Standards. - A Volume of Reading (as much as possible) additional reading (guided, independent, or shared) both within the ELA block and across the school day to support all aspects of reading, including engagement and motivation